KellyLindsayCodes/python-password-strength-checker-GUI/README.md

 Project Scope - The scope of the project was to learn Python - this is an updated version of my original project linked here - https://github.com/KellyLindsayCodes/password-strength-checker - The purpose of this project was to practice def functions, which I have used to remove the lists I made in the previous version.
-I have also added in a tkinter GUI to illustrate the user of an import.
+I have also added in a tkinter GUI to show that I can integrate an import library.